Harvinator/back-end-instructions/readme.txt

 [Screenshot3](http://brassblogs.com/plugins/bei/bei2.png "Back End Instructions")

 == Changelog ==

+= 0.6 =
+* fixed issue where instructions were not showing up on individual posts (post.php)
+* repaired path to css and script files

 = 0.5 =
 * added video and inserted a default post to show an example of use